Project-ODE/FeatureEngine-benchmark/Python-benchmark-workflow/README.md

 ## Versions

 Currently, the following version are implemented:

--_vanilla_ - simplest implementation of the workflow that doesn't parallelize nor distribute conputation and has multiple limitations.
++ _vanilla_ - simplest implementation of the workflow that doesnt't parallelize nor distribute computation.
+Files are processed sequentially.